depjoti/zoo-travel-assessment/README.md

-#Front-End Assessment
+# Front-End Assessment
-1. ## How to run this application on Local machine This project made with react.
+ ## 1. How to run this application on Local machine
+This project made with react.

 1. Run the project in your local machine first you have to ***fork*** the repository then click on ***code*** button then copy the ***HTTPS link***.